CumulusNetworks/docs/content/guides/NVUE Command Reference/Config-Commands.md

 ## nv config history

-Shows the `apply` history for the current revision or for a specific revision.
+Shows the `apply` history for the current configuration revision or for a specific configuration revision.

 ### Command Syntax